 The average Latvia-issued personal loan on Mintos from Mogo is EUR 400.
 The average repayment term is 24 months and borrowers repay the loan in monthly instalments.
 You can expect an average annual net return of up to 14%.

-To maintain its skin in the game, Mogo will keep 5% of each loan on its balance sheet.
+To maintain its skin in the game, Mogo will keep 5% of each loan.
 All Latvia-issued personal loans from the company are secured with a buyback guarantee meaning all loans that are delinquent for 60 days or more will be bought back.

 Latvia is the company’s largest and most profitable market.
 As of December 31, 2017, Mogo Latvia’s net loan portfolio reached EUR 30.6 million, a 22% increase compared to December 31, 2016.
 In 2017, turnover for the company amounted to EUR 13.7 million.
 Since its inception, Mogo Latvia has originated more than 33 thousand loans worth EUR 86 million.

 The typical borrower for Mogo is aged between 26 to 35 years.
 They are usually taking the loan to cover unexpected costs such as paying for repair work in the home.
 Feedback from customers has shown they appreciate the convenience and quick process of applying for a loan from Mogo.

 As of December 31, 2017, Mogo Group’s net loan portfolio was more than EUR 100 million, a more than 50% increase compared to December 31, 2016.
 In 2017, turnover for the company amounted to EUR 40 million.
 Since its inception, Mogo Group has originated more than 91 thousand loans worth EUR 250 million.

 Mogo joined the marketplace in 2015 and investors have invested more than EUR 105 million in its loans.
 In terms of total amount funded, Mogo is one of the top loan originators.
 The company currently offers car and personal loans in three currencies: Euro, British pound and Polish zloty.